-So how do you find out who the decision-makers are (often there is more than one in any given company) and how do you approach them?
+So how do you find out who decision-makers are (often there is more than one in any given company), and how do you approach them?
 There are no strict formulas for this, and it often comes down to doing some sleuth work.

 How to find decision-makers

 LinkedIn is a great place to start this search.
-If you are connected to someone who works for the company you would like to sell to, asking them who the decision-makers are can be as easy as that.
-Often, even if they are in a different department, employees know who the decision-makers are and they won’t mind telling you.
+If you are connected to someone who works for the company you would like to sell to, asking them can be as easy as that.
+Often, even if they are in a different department, employees know who’s in charge of corporate decision-making, and they won’t mind telling you.

-Another way to use LinkedIn is to browse the employees of the company, paying attention to their titles.
-Chances are you can identify who has what power in the company.
+Another way to use LinkedIn is to browse employees of the company, paying attention to their titles.
+Chances are you can identify who has what power.

-A third option is really simple: just call the company and say you are looking for the person to talk to regarding whatever your product or service is.
+A third option is really simple.
+Call the company and say you are looking for the person to talk to regarding whatever your product or service is.
 More often than not, the person who answers will know who you are looking for and will point you in their direction.
 If this doesn’t work, try changing up how you word your request or reconsider whether your targeting is right.

 The decision maker’s title is going to vary from company to company.
-As a very general rule, you can make an educated guess based on the company’s size, which you can find on LinkedIn itself.
+As a very general rule, you can make an educated guess based on its size, which you can find on LinkedIn itself.

-the decision-maker is usually the CEO unless the company has co-founders in the vertical you are selling into (e.g., CTO for product, CMO for marketing) or has already hired experienced VPs.
+The decision-maker is usually the CEO unless the company has co-founders in the vertical you are selling into (e.g., CTO for the product, CMO for marketing) or has already hired experienced VPs.

 The best tactic would not just get past the gatekeeper, but to befriend the gatekeeper.
-This way not only will you be able to get through to the decision-maker, but you will also already have someone on your side in the eyes of the decision-maker.
+This way not only will you be able to get through to the person in charge of corporate decision-making, but you will also already have someone on your side in the eyes of the decision-maker.

-Do not be tempted to seem arrogant or presumptuous if your offer is big or important – you are a human interacting with another human, and it is important to never forget that.
+Don’t be tempted to seem arrogant or presumptuous if your offer is big or important.
+You are a human interacting with another human, and it’s important to never forget that.

-Once you have identified who you need to speak to, you will need to decide how best to approach them.
-This can vary widely: the decision maker’s age and generation, the company’s politics and climate, and especially individuals’ personalities are all part of the hedge maze of figuring out how to approach decision-makers.
+As you now know who you need to speak to, you will need to decide how best to approach them.
+This can vary widely based on the decision maker’s age, the company’s politics and climate, and especially individuals’ personalities.

 Make sure to take detailed notes as you go along, including anything you learn about these individuals and their preferred approach.
 After all, if you dislike a challenge, sales may not be for you.